top of page

 S. Khorshidi, B. Wang, and G. Mohler.
 Adversarial attacks on deep temporal point processes.
 IEEE International Conference on Machine Learning and Applications, ICMLA 2022.

-S. Badirli, Z. Akata, G. Mohler, C. Picard, M. Dundar.
+[59] S. Badirli, Z. Akata, G. Mohler, C. Picard, and M. Dundar.
 Fine-Grained Zero-Shot Learning with DNA as Side Information.
 Conference on Neural Information Processing Systems, NeurIPS 2021.

 H. Sha, M. Al Hasan, and G. Mohler.
 Source detection on networks using spatial temporal graph convolutional networks.
 IEEE International Conference on Data Science and Advanced Analytics, DSAA 2021.